 Ombudsman Program The Ombudsman Program advocates for long term care residents.
 As advocates for nursing home residents in Baltimore County, we are always seeking concerned and compassionate volunteers to ensure a quality of life for the residents.
 We offer a comprehensive training followed by a chance to make a difference in the lives of those who need our help.
 If you would like to become a volunteer, please contact the Baltimore County Long-Term Care Ombudsman Program at 410-887-4200.

-Community Resources Directory - Community Resources 2017 is an annual directory developed and published by the Baltimore County Department of Aging (BCDA).
-Download your copy of Community Resources 2017 (PDF) or pick up a copy at Seven Oaks Senior Center.
+Community Resources Directory - Community Resources is an annual directory developed and published by the Baltimore County Department of Aging (BCDA).
+Pick up a copy at Seven Oaks Senior Center.
 Help educate and empower your family, friends and community.